 There is a limited supply of non-potable water for showering but you will need to supply your own drinking water.
 Remember to bring everything else you need, including linen, pillows, cooking equipment and firewood for the adjacent outdoor fire pit.

 If you want to get closer to nature, pitch your tent at Shearers Quarters Camping Area.
 Camp in Victoria's own outback and sit around the table or fire pit while you enjoy the serenity of the bush.

 The wide, open landscape is the perfect backdrop for you to admire breathtaking sunsets and starry nights.
-There are three unpowered campsites suitable for up to six people per site.
-Camping is free and on a first-come first-served basis.
-Bookings are not required.
+There are three unpowered campsites suitable for up to six people per site, shared firepits and picnic tables as well as a pit-toilet.
+Camping is free and on a first-come first-served basis, and bookings are not required.

 Things to do in the area

 How to get there